PuttySandwich/NiceDoggy/README.md

 # NiceDoggy
 A watchdog script for NiceHash OS (NHOS)

 This is TERRIBLE code!
-It has a ton of unnecessary variable passing and I'm certain there are tight and more efficient ways of doing this.
+It has a ton of unnecessary variable passing and I'm certain there are tighter and more efficient ways of doing this.
 So please contribute!

 Well, really it's a terrible shell script but you get my point.
 I'm not a developer, just a hack.